Comparing Ethical Investments

 There are active debates on which of two approaches of avoidance and ESG is the most effective strategy.
 In reality, most funds include a combination of the two approaches.
 For example, after there were concerns in 2016 over tobacco and cluster bombs in KiwiSaver portfolios, most fund managers put in place exclusions to avoid tobacco and 'controversial weapons' (landmines, cluster munitions and nuclear weapons), even if their main approach was ESG management.
 However, most funds didn't go further and exclude other sectors and companies that are of concern to Kiwis.

-- Broad-based exceptions on the issues that concern most New Zealanders - this is verified by Mindful Money's analysis of their portfolios
+- Broad-based exclusions on the issues that concern most New Zealanders - this is verified by Mindful Money's analysis of the full portfolio, including indirect investments.

-- Evidence that ESG approaches are investing in better companies and/or influencing companies to adopt higher standards - this is verified by objective measurement or through certification by RIAA which is currently the only credible certification programme.
+- Evidence that ESG approaches are being used to invest in better companies and/or influence companies to adopt higher standards - this can be verified by objective analysis of the outcomes, such as portfolio analyysis to assess whether the fund invests in companies with higher standards, or whether they have influenced companies to improve their social and environmental impacts.
+Certifications can provide a measure of achievement.
+PRI is developing thier preporting system, but currently certification by RIAA is the only credible certification programme.

-KiwiSaver funds that meet these criteria have been invited onto Mindful Money's platform.
+KiwiSaver funds that meet these criteria, and can demonstrate good policies and practices in ethical investment, have been invited onto Mindful Money's platform as Mindful Funds.

 Matching funds with investors' criteria